turboapps/docs/deploying/to_turboserver/c-getting_started.md

 - Servers
 - Customization

 The Administration Site also provides detailed application usage analytics via pre-configured reports and a full-featured dashboard.
-The administration site is automatically configured during TurboServer setup, and is assigned to port 81 by default.
-For more information about how to administer TurboServer, refer to TurboServer Administration.
+The administration site is automatically configured during Turbo Server setup, and is assigned to port 81 by default.
+For more information about how to administer Turbo Server, refer to Turbo Server Administration.

 #### Portal Site

-The TurboServer portal site is users access and stream applications from.
+The Turbo Server portal site is users access and stream applications from.
 After applications are published they are displayed on the Portal Site, giving users one-click access to your entire application library.
-The Portal Site automatically configures during TurboServer setup and can be customized via the Administration Site.
+The Portal Site automatically configures during Turbo Server setup and can be customized via the Administration Site.
 The Portal Site is assigned to port 80 by default.

 ##### Logging In